ekiim/odeanimate/README.md

 # ODE Animate

-> No users except owner is allowed to commit to master branch.

-This project aims to be a set of tools for solving, plotting, and animating _ordinary differential equations_, solutions.
+This project aims to be a set of tools for solving, plotting, and animating curves and fields.

 > The rational for this is, _trying to use pure-python_ to do numerical analysis.